 Yes, Version 5010 supports ICD-10, Procedure Coding System (PCS) and Clinical Modifications (CM) codes and is now fully implemented across the industry.
 Per the Final Rule published by HHS on September 5, 2012, covered entities are required to use ICD-10 in HIPAA transactions by October 1, 2014.

-To view the TRICARE Regional or Program sites, please see below:
+industry readiness together for 1 October 2015.
+To view the TRICARE Regional or Program sites, please

 Prior authorizations will not need to be resubmitted for approval after ICD-10 implementation.
 Diagnosis and inpatient procedure codes are not used in authorization-to-claim matching logic, so there is no need for providers to request a new ICD-10 coded authorization if providers have an ICD-9 coded authorization prior to implementation.